truskovskiyk/surrealdb-docs-retrieval/README.md

 ## Disclaimer:
-I wrote a small tool for Surreal DB over the weekend, just for fun, to learn more about Surreal and agents.
+I wrote a small tool for Surreal DB over the weekend, just for fun, to learn more about SurrealDB and LangChain agents.

 ## Problem: